Texte plus gros Texte plus petit

 In English

-Recently, in June 2009, the Catholic Cursillo Movement has been successfully introduced in Durban, SOUTH AFRICA, by cursillistas from Gibraltar and Ireland.
-Francis Napoli, from Gibraltar and President of GECC (European Group of MC) was Rector of the first weekend
+In June 2009, the Cursillo Movement has been successfully introduced in Durban, SOUTH AFRICA, by Cursillistas from Gibraltar and Ireland.
+Francis Napoli, Gibraltar - then President of GECC (the European International Group) - has been Rector of the two founding weekends.The CCM is already enrooted in two dioceses, in South Africa. (see Hannes Landman's message)

-The Cursillo Movement has also been introduced in Southern Africa by the Christian Methodist Church, which has "Walk to Emmaus" Communities in many localities of SOUTH AFRICA, SWAZILAND, MOZAMBIQUE, and ZIMBABWE.
+The Cursillo Movement has also been introduced in Southern African Countries by the Christian Methodist Church, which has "Walk to Emmaus" Communities in many localities of SOUTH AFRICA, SWAZILAND, MOZAMBIQUE, and ZIMBABWE.
 Walk to Emmaus is also on the West Coast of Africa, in GHANA.

 On the East Coast, the Cursillo Movement was introduced in KENYA by the Anglican Church, and in MALAWI by the Episcopalians.